 During the daily press conference on Thursday 28 May, the prime minister provided a further update on easing lockdown measures in England, stating that the changes would be “limited and cautious”.

-The new rules stipulate that from Monday 1 June, groups of up to six people from different households are allowed to meet outside, in areas including parks and private gardens.
-"These changes mean friends and family will start to meet loved ones," Mr Johnson said.
+The latest rules stipulate that from Monday 1 June, groups of up to six people from different households are allowed to meet outside, in areas including parks and private gardens.
+“These changes mean friends and family will start to meet loved ones,” Mr Johnson said.

 He said a sudden lifting of all restrictions would be a “wholly unreasonable” expectation for the public to have.

 He said: “In the long run, the exit from this is going to be one of two things, ideally.
 A vaccine, and there are a variety of ways they can be deployed... or, and or, highly effective drugs so that people stop dying of this disease even if they catch it, or which can prevent this disease in vulnerable people.

 “Until we have those, and the probability of having those any time in the next calendar year is incredibly small, and I think we should be realistic about that.

 “We’re going to have to rely on other social measures, which of course are very socially disruptive as everyone is finding at the moment.
 But until that point, that is what we will have to do.”

 So when may the lockdown in the UK come to an end?

 Unfortunately, this is not an answer that can be easily answered due to the lack of evidence currently available.